its-pointless/gcc_termux/README.txt

 use the commands setupclang setupclang and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+17/12/2018
+added gnat for x86_64 and aarch64, gprbuild and xmlada packages available as well

 27/09/2018

 Added portaudio and elfutils